message/iata/IS.md

 More exemptions can be found at: <a href="https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/">https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/</a>
 2. Passengers traveling through Iceland to another Schengen Member State must have a written confirmation of their permission to enter the other Schengen Member State.
 3. Passengers must complete the "Preregistration for visiting Iceland" at <a href="http://visit.covid.is/">http://visit.covid.is/</a> before arrival.
-4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure.
+4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 The test result must be in Danish, English, Icelandic, Norwegian or Swedish.
 They are subject to a COVID-19 PCR test upon arrival.
 - This does not apply to:
 - nationals and residents of Iceland;
 - passengers younger than 16 years;